 - Enter the deadline—by what date do you hope to have reached your goal?

 - Typically, you'll leave the status set to Active.
 An Inactive campaign can't be linked to any new donations.

 If you need to edit any of the campaign's details, click and make your changes.
 Delete the campaign by clicking .

 After creating the campaign, click its name to go to its page.
 Here you can add appeals, link donation pages, and view statistics for donations and where they're coming from.

 Appeals let you track how well specific fundraising approaches work when soliciting donations.
 For example, you might send out a "Consider Giving" postcard with a link to an online donation page and your mailing address; at the same time you send out an email with the same message and a link only to the donation page.
 As the donations roll in, you can link each donation to one or the other of these appeals.
 You might then learn that the email campaign, while much cheaper and more engaging than the postcard campaign, netted you less in donations than the postcard campaign—which helped you land several large donations mailed to your school.

 - Click add next to Appeals.

 - Give the appeal a name.
-It's best to distinguish similar appeals with descriptive names.
-For example, you'd name the appeals in the above example the Consider Giving Postcard and the Consider Giving Email.
+It's best to distinguish similar appeals with more descriptive names (donors won't ever see what name you give an appeal).

 - Enter the date on which you made the appeal... say, when you clicked Send on the email or when you hit the links for the golf tournament.